-Are you collecting a lot of cute and fun fonts only to realize that you are getting overwhelmed by the sheer number of fonts you have accumulated over time and when you want to use one, you tend to revolve around the same ones all the time because you can't spend hours sifting through everything you have?
+Are you collecting a lot of cute and fun fonts only to realize that you are getting overwhelmed by the sheer number of fonts you have accumulated over time?
+And when you want to use one font, do you tend to revolve around the same ones all the time?
+You can't spend hours sifting through everything you have, right?
 It is time to clean up.

 Use a font viewer

 There are different font viewers available to you, depending on your system and your preferences.
-I still like to use TheFontThing, and it still works for me (I use Windows 10 and it is now VERY slow.
-This font viewer and many others allow you to view what a font looks like so you can determine if you want to keep it and if so, what category it should be sorted in.
+I still like to use TheFontThing, and it still works for me.
+I use Windows 10 and it is now VERY slow, but it still works.
+This font viewer (and others) allows you to view what a font looks like.
+That way, you can decide if you want to keep it and if so, in what category.
 Trying to sort by name only is like ordering parts for your car based on inventory numbers alone.
 Just not convenient!

 Choose major categories